-Jeddah City is the second largest city of Saudi Arabia, after the capital city of Riyadh.
+Jeddah City is the second largest city of Saudi Arabia, next to the capital city of Riyadh.
 It has the largest seaport along Red Sea and is considered an important commercial hub.
-Some major developments in the city and the Makkah region as follows:
+Some of the major developments in the city and the Makkah region are as follows: